iliarafa/Pewlett-Hackard-Analysis/README.md

 ## Results

 - There are about 90,000 employees retiring.
-- Senior employees, naturally, make up the largest group among those retiring.
+- Senior employees, naturally, make up the largest group among those reaching retirement age.
 - The ratio of *Senior Engineers and Senior Staff* to *Engineers and Staff* retiring is 2/1
 - There is an imbalance of eligible for mentorship retiring employees across departments.